admercs/AsteroidKineticEnergy/README.md

 Performs calculations for 1-km asteroids of different types as well as Ceres, in comparison to a 10-megaton nuclear bomb.

 Python, Julia, Fortran, and Rust implementations are provided for comparison.

-Beware the non-fixed-width floating point numbers provided in base Python!
-Numpy to the rescue.
 Fortran and C++ provide IEEE fixed-width floating point numbers starting with Fortran2008 and C++23, respectively.

 ## Usage